-When you get asparagus home, stand the bundle in a tall container with a little water in the bottom to keep the ends moist and cover loosely with plastic wrap until you are ready to use it.
+When you get asparagus home, trim a little off the bottom and stand the bundles in a tall container with an inch of water in the bottom to keep the ends moist.
+Cover loosely with plastic wrap until you are ready to use.

 Alternatively, wet a paper towel with water and wrap the ends, then place in a plastic bag.
 It will last a couple of days stored this way, but the sooner you use it the better.

 There are many ways to enjoy asparagus: roasted, chopped and combined with zucchini for a quick vegetable stir fry, folded into an omelet, wrapped with Prosciutto baked for a fantastic appetizer, or as I have done here, pureed into a vibrant green soup.